lacodyle/obesity_level_analysis/README.md

-# obesity_level_analysis
+# Obesity Level Analysis of Adult Population in Latin America
+<i> Machine Learning Project for DSC478: Programming Machine Learning Applications at DePaul University </i>
-Cluster Analysis and Feature Selection
+Highlights: Cluster Analysis and Feature Selection using Decision Trees

 Analysis of Obesity Levels including cluster analysis for data exploration, classification, and feature selection to analyze a dataset containing obesity levels among adults from Mexico, Peru, and Columbia and determine which specific eating habit or daily activities most